TobiasKloepper/Digital-Tools-for-Finance/README.md

+# Project Enviroment
+We decided on setting our Enviroment variable to RESEARCH_PATH.

+The script that creates a new directory can be found here [directory_creator.bat](directory_creator.bat).

+# Collaboration Tools:
+Slack Group and Apps for Slack were created.

+[test-alice-bob](test-alice-bob) contains the Re-do of the toy example of a two-person worklfow.

 # Writing with LaTeX

-#
+The folder [text](text) contains all the Latex excercises.

+There are multiple Paper and Presentation that fulfill the excersice requirements, but for easier navigation have a look at [Paper1](text/paper/Paper1.pdf) and [Beamer1](text/presentation/beamer1.pdf)

 # Data Management:
-Data is located in /data.
+Data is located in [data](data).
-API scripts are located in /API Exercises.
+API scripts are located in [API Exercises](API%2520Excercises).

 Scripts 'connect.py', 'downstream.py' and 'upstream.py' do the API job.